johnruge/johnruge.github.io/content/projects/lzw-compressor.md

 featured: false
 ---

-# LZW File Compressor

-A complete implementation of the Lempel-Ziv-Welch (LZW) compression algorithm in C, providing lossless data compression with robust error handling.

-## Key Features

-- **Lossless Compression**: Complete LZW algorithm implementation
-- **File I/O**: Efficient file reading and writing operations
-- **Edge Case Handling**: Robust handling of recursive decoding scenarios
-- **Unknown Code Management**: Prefix-based table traversal for error recovery
+The LZW File Compressor is a full implementation of the Lempel-Ziv-Welch (LZW) lossless compression algorithm, written in C to deliver efficient and reliable data compression.
+It supports robust file I/O operations, enabling smooth reading and writing of data during both compression and decompression.
+The implementation is designed to handle edge cases effectively, including complex recursive decoding scenarios, ensuring accurate restoration of original content.
+Additionally, it features intelligent error recovery through prefix-based table traversal, allowing it to gracefully manage unknown codes during decoding.
+This project demonstrates a solid grasp of compression theory, memory management, and fault-tolerant systems programming.